merks/p2repo-sbom/docs/index.md

 The feature jar will be unpacked when provisioned into an installation.

 The ID of the `*.feature.jar` unit is mapped to the [name](https://cyclonedx.org/docs/1.6/json/#components_items_name) of the component.
-The version of the units is mapped to the [version](https://cyclonedx.org/docs/1.6/json/#components_items_version) of the component.
+The common version of the units is mapped to the [version](https://cyclonedx.org/docs/1.6/json/#components_items_version) of the component.
 The [scope](https://cyclonedx.org/docs/1.6/json/#components_items_scope) is set to required, which is the implicit default.
 The [bom-ref](https://cyclonedx.org/docs/1.6/json/#components_items_bom-ref) is set to `features/<base-ID>_<version>.jar`,
-i.e., analogous to the default mapping of the artifact in an artifact repository.
+i.e., analogous to the mapping of the artifact in an artifact repository.

 ### Binary Mapping